-Julia is co-founder and a Director of Pi.
+Julia is a co-founder and a Director of Pi.
 She holds the Pensions Management Institute Certificate of Trusteeship and was Chairman of one of the Raising Standard of Pensions Administration working parties that became the Pensions Administration Standards Association (PASA).

 Anne has worked in the pensions industry for approaching 20 years, initially with a global benefit consultancy where she focused on member communications.
-Since joining Pi in 2004 she has been involved in providing independent secretariat services, the development of our in-house electronic governance management and providing specialist project management and support for a variety of governance projects, including the design and delivery of trustee assessment programmes.
+Since joining Pi in 2004 she has been involved in providing independent secretariat services, the development of our in-house electronic governance management, and providing specialist project management and support for a variety of governance projects, including the design and delivery of trustee assessment programmes.